Coasters-101: Lift Hills

 Electric spiral lifts are special in that the vehicles themselves contain small electric traction motors to pull the trains up the hill.
 The cars engage with an electrified rail on the center of the lift track that provides power to the motors.
 To keep the weight down the motors have to be small so it is impractical to climb steep lifts, thus most lifts of this type are in an upward spiraling helix to maximize real estate and minimize the grade of the ascent.
 This system employs anti-rollback devices just as any other roller coaster and once at the top of the lift the train disengages the electrified rail and gravity takes over.

 There is also another lift hill system called the Push Spiral Lift in which the track is also configured in an upward spiral.
 However, unlike the electric lift there are no motors attached to the cars.
 In this case the vehicles are literally “pushed” up the spiral lift hill.
 A central rotating structure inside of the spiraling track makes contact with a wheel on an arm attached to the vehicle.
 As the structure rotates the the wheeled arm rides up the structure until it reaches the top where the track pulls away from the structure and gravity takes over again.
-This technology is found in Zamperla’s Flying coasters, only one of which exists in the US, and that coaster is Soarin’ Eagle (formerly the Flying Coaster at Elitch Gardens).
+This technology is found in Zamperla’s Flying coasters, three of which exist in the North America, Soarin’ Eagle at Scream Zone (formerly the Flying Coaster at Elitch Gardens), Superflight at Rye Playland, and Timewarp at Canada’s Wonderland.

 Another highly unusual device is the Ferris wheel lift to get the coaster vehicle to its highest point.
 One of these was actually built at Freestyle Music Park (now closed and formerly called Hard Rock Park) in Myrtle Beach, South Carolina.
 A single car was rolled out of the station and onto a short piece of track attached to a rotatable ring fixed to the inside of a Ferris wheel.
 The Ferris wheel would complete half a rotation while the track segment stayed upright the entire time thanks to the rotatable ring.
 After reaching the apex the car would be pushed off at the top into a high speed coaster circuit before returning to the station.